Organization of the Luftwaffe (1933–1945): Geschwader

-As the war progressed, the various sub-units of each numbered Geschwader operated separately and often on totally different fronts or theaters of war.
+As the war progressed, the various sub-units of each numbered Geschwader operated separately and often on totally different fronts or theatres of war.

 Gruppe

 The Gruppe was the basic autonomous unit in the Luftwaffe, in both administration and strategic use.
 Each Gruppe would have a Stabschwarm (staff schwarm) of three aircraft.
 The Gruppe would be commanded by a Gruppenkommandeur, that would be a Major or Hauptmann, who would have a small staff including administration, operations, medical and technical officers.
 A Gruppe usually occupied one airfield.
 Gruppen from the same Geschwader typically occupied adjacent airfields.
 Each would have an air signals platoon, mechanical and administrative personnel.
 There was also a trained fire-fighting crew doubling as police officers and staffed by the SS.

 As with the Geschwader, the Gruppe included staff officers tasked with additional administrative duties, usually an adjutant, technical, medical and operations officers.
 These officers were usually (though not always) experienced aircrew or pilots appointed from the operational cadre within the unit.

-Gruppen organized within a combat geschwader were designated with Roman numerals: I, II, III and IV.
+Gruppen organised within a combat geschwader were designated with Roman numerals: I, II, III and IV.
 This would be combined with the abbreviated Geschwader designation – for example, the second Gruppe of Jagdgeschwader 11 would be designated II./JG 11.
 Each Gruppe in turn consisted of three Staffeln.
 In total, each Gruppe had 30–40 aircraft including the Gruppenstab.
 A Gruppe was often transferred from one Geschwader to another.
 After a transfer they would be re-designated.
 For example, Gruppe II of Jagdgeschwader 3, II./JG 3 was transferred to Jagdgeschwader 1 as Gruppe I and was re-designated I./JG 1.
 In the case of bomber Geschwader, an Ergänzungsgruppe (training group) might be attached to a Geschwader as the fifth Gruppe and designated 'V' (Roman numeral 5).

 Although all Gruppen in a Geschwader performed the same role, they were not always equipped with the same aircraft.
 This was more prevalent in fighter Geschwader, but did occur in bomber units as well.
 Some Gruppen of a fighter Geschwader would be equipped with Messerschmitt Bf 109s, while others would be equipped with Focke-Wulf Fw 190s.
 Among the bomber Geschwader, some Gruppen would be equipped with Dornier Do 17s while others would have either Heinkel He 111s or Junkers Ju 88s.

-There were several types of Gruppen acting in specialized autonomous roles, many centered around either reconnaissance or maritime-involved duties.
+There were several types of Gruppen acting in specialised autonomous roles, many centred around either reconnaissance or maritime-involved duties.
 They were: